Banana Boat Sunscreen Recalled Due to Benzene

 Banana Boat said it will reimburse consumers who have purchased a recalled product.
 Consumers can determine whether their cans of sunscreen have been recalled by looking for the lot codes on the bottom of the can and comparing them to the recalled product list.

-Edgewell said it hasn’t received any reports of adverse events and noted that benzene is in the environment and humans are exposed to it regularly from multiple sources.
+Edgewell said it has not received any reports of adverse events and noted that benzene is in the environment and humans are exposed to it regularly from multiple sources.

 Information is also available online at www.bananaboat.com.
-Consumers should contact their physician or health care provider if they have any questions, concerns or have experienced any problems related to using these aerosol sunscreen products.
+Consumers should contact their physician or health care provider if they have any questions or concerns or have experienced any problems related to using these aerosol sunscreen products.